-CAEA has in place, as stated above, a system of first day calling.
+CAL has in place, as stated above, a system of first day calling.
 This means that parents will be telephoned on the first day a pupil / student is absent without explanation to establish a reason for the absence.
 This helps to identify at an early stage pupils who do not have a good reason for absence or who may be absent without their parents' knowledge.
-Where it is not possible to contact parents on the first day of absence, the school will send a letter to them by first class post.
+Where it is not possible to contact parents on the first day of absence, the school will email parents and if they have not heard from them by the end of the day, will send a letter to them by first class post.